 Radical liberation movements like abolitionism, the civil rights and Black Power movements, multiple waves of feminism, anti-colonial and Indigenous rights movements and the struggles for gay and lesbian equality do more than strive to end the oppression faced by a particular group for at least two reasons.
 First, they force societies to interrogate and ultimately discard the intellectual and conceptual frameworks that justified the oppression of a targeted group.
-Second, they force societies to confront, and ultimately acknowledge, the full humanity of people who had been historically been excluded from enjoying that status.
+Second, they force societies to confront, and ultimately acknowledge, the full humanity of people who have been historically excluded from enjoying that status.
 The struggle for trans acceptance requires us to shed concepts and constructs that have been with us for so long that they are considered “natural.”
 The gender binary is fundamental to our concept of what it means to be a human being, and to how our society arranges itself.
 As I finished the first draft of this review, a friend on social media posted a video taken at a “gender reveal” party for a family member who is pregnant (It’s a girl, apparently).
 Before we even come into the world, people are put into boxes that are determined by physical markers, whether or not those markers accurately reflect the human being who inhabits that particular body.

 The movement for trans acceptance forces us to examine the fundamental “truths” that inform cultural, legal, political, economic, and social structures that shape who we are and how we live.
 This is not easy to do.
 Trans identity not only unsettles the status quo, it challenges elements of even the most radical political ideologies.
-The existence of TERFs – trans-exclusionary radical feminists, a movement that seeks to delegitimize trans women– reveals how deeply the gender binary is baked into how we see ourselves and the world we inhabit.
+The existence of TERFs – trans-exclusionary radical feminists, an ostensibly feminist movement that seeks to delegitimize trans women– reveals how deeply the gender binary is baked into how we see ourselves and the world we inhabit.

 The act of existing as a trans person is a profoundly revolutionary one, and requires an incredible amount of courage.
 Kaye’s elegantly-delivered insights help us understand the challenges of being trans and the stakes of the trans struggle, both for the people living that struggle and for a society that will have to radically overhaul itself so that trans people may be fully accepted.
 The stakes of Kaye’s struggle are huge for her, but they’re also huge for those of us who are committed to building a truly just society.